techidaily/site-android-transfer/source/_posts/in-2024-how-to-transfer-data-from-itel-a60s-to-any-ios-devices-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 On the other hand, there are also apps like Move to iOS and [Dr.Fone Basic](https://tools.techidaily.com/wondershare/drfone/drfone-toolkit/) that facilitate the transfer of music depending on your needs.
 These options empower users to break through the traditional barriers of device exclusivity and seamlessly enjoy their music collections across different ecosystems.

 <ins class="adsbygoogle"
       style="display:block"
       data-ad-client="ca-pub-7571918770474297"
       data-ad-slot="8358498916"
       data-ad-format="auto"
       data-full-width-responsive="true"></ins>

+<span class="atpl-alsoreadstyle">Also read:</span>
+<div><ul>
+<li><a href="https://extra-lessons.techidaily.com/5-best-hd-hunting-cameras-reviewed-for-2024/"><u>5 Best HD Hunting Cameras Reviewed for 2024</u></a></li>
+<li><a href="https://facebook-clips.techidaily.com/facebooks-ultimate-guide-to-full-screen-video/"><u>Facebook's Ultimate Guide to Full Screen Video</u></a></li>
+<li><a href="https://solve-howtos.techidaily.com/free-way-to-transform-your-pdfs-into-jpeg-images-on-a-mac/"><u>Free Way to Transform Your PDFs Into JPEG Images on a Mac</u></a></li>
+<li><a href="https://techidaily.com/how-to-repair-ios-system-of-apple-iphone-12-drfone-by-drfone-ios-system-repair-ios-system-repair/"><u>How To Repair iOS System of Apple iPhone 12? | Dr.fone</u></a></li>
+<li><a href="https://techidaily.com/how-to-transfer-data-from-apple-iphone-se-2020-to-other-iphone-13-pro-devices-drfone-by-drfone-transfer-data-from-ios-transfer-data-from-ios/"><u>How To Transfer Data From Apple iPhone SE (2020) To Other iPhone 13 Pro devices? | Dr.fone</u></a></li>
+<li><a href="https://activate-lock.techidaily.com/in-2024-easy-fixes-how-to-recover-forgotten-icloud-password-on-your-iphone-7-plus-by-drfone-ios/"><u>In 2024, Easy Fixes How To Recover Forgotten iCloud Password On your iPhone 7 Plus</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-top-5-from-vivo-y28-5g-to-iphone-contacts-transfer-apps-and-software-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, Top 5 from Vivo Y28 5G to iPhone Contacts Transfer Apps and Software | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/solved-move-from-xiaomi-redmi-note-12-proplus-5g-to-ios-not-working-problems-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Solved Move from Xiaomi Redmi Note 12 Pro+ 5G to iOS not Working Problems | Dr.fone</u></a></li>
+<li><a href="https://win-dash.techidaily.com/step-by-step-guide-solving-realtek-wireless-connection-error-in-windows-operating-systems/"><u>Step-by-Step Guide: Solving Realtek Wireless Connection Error in Windows Operating Systems</u></a></li>
+<li><a href="https://android-frp.techidaily.com/the-complete-guide-to-oppo-reno-9a-frp-bypass-everything-you-need-to-know-by-drfone-android/"><u>The Complete Guide to Oppo Reno 9A FRP Bypass Everything You Need to Know</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/tips-of-transferring-messages-from-itel-a05s-to-iphone-1415-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Tips of Transferring Messages from Itel A05s to iPhone 14/15 | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/tips-of-transferring-messages-from-xiaomi-redmi-note-12-pro-4g-to-iphone-1415-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Tips of Transferring Messages from Xiaomi Redmi Note 12 Pro 4G to iPhone 14/15 | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/top-5-from-infinix-note-30-pro-to-iphone-contacts-transfer-apps-and-software-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Top 5 from Infinix Note 30 Pro to iPhone Contacts Transfer Apps and Software | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/top-6-ways-to-transfer-text-messages-from-xiaomi-redmi-k70-pro-to-other-android-devices-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Top 6 Ways to Transfer Text Messages from Xiaomi Redmi K70 Pro to Other Android Devices | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/two-ways-to-sync-contacts-from-vivo-y200-to-gmail-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Two Ways to Sync Contacts from Vivo Y200 to Gmail | Dr.fone</u></a></li>
+</ul></div>